 Paternity and Family Support Overview

 This department of the Prosecutor’s Office is funded by the federal, state, and county governments to obtain jurisdiction over absent parents, and to establish paternity and support obligations against them.
-We are located at 10 North Main Street on the 9th floor in Mount Clemens, MI.
+We are located at 1 South Main Street on the 3rd floor of the County Administration Building, in Mount Clemens, MI.
 Please note that appointments are necessary to speak with our Paternity / Family Support specialist.
 To make an appointment call (586) 469-7332.

 The Paternity Act provides authority and procedures to establish paternity for children born out of wedlock.
 When paternity is in dispute, Court orders for genetic DNA testing are obtained and that paternity testing is completed.
 After paternity is legally established, an appropriate support order is entered.

 The Family Support Act is used to obtain a support order for children whose parentage has previously been established, either through acknowledgement by the parents or the marital status of the parents.